-Amended Standing Order Regarding Mandatory Initial Discovery Pilot Project
+Mandatory Initial Discovery Pilot Project approved by the Judicial Conference of the United States.

-As part of an examination of discovery practices endorsed by the Judicial Conference of the United States, the Court is participating in a pilot project that requires mandatory initial discovery in all civil cases other than: (1) cases exempted by Rule 26(a)(1)(B), (2) actions under the Private Securities Litigation Reform Act ("PSLRA"), (3) patent cases governed by a local rule, and (4) cases transferred for consolidated administration in the District by the Judicial Panel on Multidistrict Litigation.
-The discovery obligations addressed in this Standing Order supersede the disclosures required by Rule 26(a)(1) and are framed as court-ordered mandatory initial discovery pursuant to the Court's inherent authority to manage cases, Rule 16(b)(3)(B)(ii), (iii), and (vi), and Rule 26(b)(2)(C).
-Unlike initial disclosures required by current Rule 26(a)(1)(A) & (C), this Standing Order does not allow the parties to opt out.
+The Mandatory Initial Discovery Pilot Project applies to all civil cases filed on or after May 1, 2017 and before May 1, 2020, other than cases listed in Rule 26(a)(1)(B), actions under the Private Securities Litigation Reform Act ("PSLRA"), cases transferred for consolidated administration in the District by the Judicial Panel on Multidistrict Litigation, and cases under the 1980 Hague Convention on the Civil Aspects of International Child Abduction.
+The discovery obligations addressed in this General Order supersede the disclosures required by Rule 26(a)(1) and are framed as court-ordered mandatory initial discovery pursuant to the Court's inherent authority to manage cases, Rule 16(b)(3)(B)(ii), (iii), and (vi), and Rule 26(b)(2)(C).
+Unlike initial disclosures required by current Rule 26(a)(1)(A) & (C), this General Order does not allow the parties to opt out.